 In collaboration with Fraunhofer IWS, ESI ITI developed the “Microfluidics” library for dynamic simulations and dimensioning of microfluidic systems in SimulationX during the ZIM Project SimFluNet, funded by the German Federal Ministry for Economic Affairs and Energy.
 They help in particular with simulations of microperfusion and lab-on-a-chip systems as lumped element models.
 Microperfusion and lab-on-a-chip systems are intended to replace animal testing in toxicology and pharmacology in the future.

 ACOSAR is the response to a crucial market demand in various industries for homogeneous and seamless (virtual) system development and system validation.
-The objective is the definition of a standard for an interoperable, advanced co-simulation interface (ACI).
-This new interface will lead to an effortless integration of real-time systems, to a standardized configuration and control of real-time systems and to a standardized communication between such systems.
+The objective is the definition of a standard for an interoperable, tool independent co-simulation interface (DCP: Distributed Co-Simulation Interface).
+This new interface will lead to an effortless integration of non-real time systems, soft real-time and real-time systems via a unified network protocol.
 The underlying idea of ACOSAR is tied to the FMI standard.
-The focus lies on the integration of real-time systems into simulation environments by coupling the real-time capable areas with the non-real-time capable ones.
 The project involves AVL, BOSCH, dSPACE, ETAS, ESI ITI, Groupe RENAULT, MEDS, MicroNova, PORSCHE, SIEMENS, TWT and Volkswagen as well as the Ilmenau University of Technology, the University of Hannover and the RWTH Aachen University.
 This project is part of ITEA 3 which belongs to the cluster program of the European research initiative EUREKA.